Visiting Rocky Mountain National Park in October

 Begin your hike at the Glacier Gorge trailhead in the Bear Lake area.
-Your first destination is the 30 foot plunging Alberta Falls, located within the first mile of this hike.
-Within the next mile you’ll reach two trail junctions, North Longs Peak Trail (turn right) and Mills Junction (continue straight).
-Next you’ll climb up switchbacks through a beautiful gorge till you reach the subalpine lake Loch Vale at 2.8 miles.
-At the foot of the lake you’ll have spectacular views of Taylor Peak.
+Your first destination is the 30-foot plunging Alberta Falls, located within the first mile of this hike.
+Within the next mile, you’ll reach two trail junctions, North Longs Peak Trail (turn right) and Mills Junction (continue straight).
+Next, you’ll climb up switchbacks through a beautiful gorge till you reach the subalpine lake Loch Vale at 2.8 miles.
+At the foot of the lake, you’ll have spectacular views of Taylor Peak.
 After leaving Loch Vale, you’ll climb again for another 0.8 miles and take the trail junction to the left to continue on to Sky Pond.
-Climb the next half mile to reach to base of Timberline Falls.
+Climb the next half mile to reach the base of Timberline Falls.
 The next section of the trail runs along Timberline Falls where you’ll have to rock scramble up 100 feet.
 If you so choose, Glass Lake will be your reward.
 A rocky trail around the west side of the lake takes you 0.4 miles to Sky Pond at 10,900 feet with sheer cliffs of granite towering above you.
 It will be worth the effort to see this magnificent sight.

 3. Cascade Falls